urdformer/urdformer/README.md

 ```

 ## Details
-Put all your images under `images`, and the default urdf predictions are saved under `output`.
+Put all your images under `images`, and the urdf predictions by default will be saved under `output`.
 To run URDFormer for your image, there are 3 steps: (1) getting bounding boxes for objects and parts (2) Get textures (optional) (3) get URDF prediction.

 1 .
 First step for URDFormer is getting reliable bounding boxes for parts and objects.
 To do this, we provide finetuned GroundingDINO weights with model soup approach,